mthorrell/gbnet/README.md

-### Is training a `gbnet` model closer to training a neural network or to training a GBM
+### Is training a `gbnet` model closer to training a neural network or to training a GBM?

 It's closer to training a GBM.
 Currently, the biggest difference between training using `gbnet` vs basic `torch`, is that `gbnet`, like basic usage of `xgboost` and `lightgbm`, requires the entire dataset to be fed in.
 Cached predictions allow these packages to train quickly, and caching cannot happen if input batches change with each training/boosting round.
 Some additional info is provided in [#12](https://github.com/mthorrell/gbnet/issues/12).